 Active recreation is leisure time physical activity undertaken outside of structured, competition sport.
 It is a set of activities within the wider range of physical activity options that also include active living, active transport and sport.

 The Ride2School Program encourages children to be more active by riding their bikes, walking, scooting or skating to school, and complements the Government’s commitment to promoting cycling as a sustainable and active transport option.

 Sport and Recreation Victoria is working to inspire women and girls to participate and become leaders in sport at all levels.

-Premier’s Active April is an annual campaign that encourages all Victorians to do 30 minutes of physical activity a day during April.
+Premier’s Active April is an annual campaign that encourages all Victorians to discover new ways to move more and commit to 30 minutes of physical activity a day for the month of April.

 VICSWIM focuses on learn to swim and water safety skills, both in pools and open water venues across the state.

 Sport and Recreation Victoria is getting on with initiatives that create more participation opportunities for all Victorians, including building a more sustainable and inclusive sport and recreation sector in the following ways: